“You must set aside a tithe of your crops—one-tenth of all the crops you harvest each year.” Deuteronomy 14:22

 Background on Tithing

-While the 10 percent tithe was officially laid out in the Law in the Old Testament books of Leviticus, Numbers, and Deuteronomy, we see examples of God’s people engaging with this practice even earlier in the Old Testament.
+While the tithe was officially laid out in the Law in the Old Testament books of Leviticus, Numbers, and Deuteronomy, we see examples of God’s people engaging with this practice even earlier in the Old Testament.

-Back in the book of Genesis, Abraham gave 0ne-tenth of what he had to Melchizedek, a high priest of the Lord God, after Melchizedek blessed him.
+Back in the book of Genesis, Abraham gave one-tenth of what he had to Melchizedek, a high priest of the Lord God, after Melchizedek blessed him.
 Later, Abraham’s descendent, Jacob, promised a tenth to God saying, "If God will be with me and will keep me in this way that I go, and will give me bread to eat and clothing to wear, so that I come again to my father's house in peace, then the Lord shall be my God, and this stone, which I have set up for a pillar, shall be God's house.
 And of all that you give me, I will give a full tenth to you" (Genesis 28:20-22).

 This provides some insight into the intention and purpose behind the practice of tithing; it is a response of gratitude for the blessings and provisions the Lord has bestowed.
 By giving one-tenth of their wealth back to God, Abraham and Jacob acknowledged that God was the source of all they had.